owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

 .. tip::

-   To calculate a report in the GHCi REPL, run something like the following, and you should see the report data structure printed.
+   To calculate a report in GHCi, run something like the following, and you should see the report data structure printed.

    .. code:: ghci